presidentbeef/inject-some-sql/README.md

 ### Reset Database

 It's easy to mess up a database with SQL injection.
+The server does attempt to reset the database after each query, but that isn't foolproof.

-To reset:
+To completely reset:

 ```
 rake db:drop db:migrate db:seed